smotti/UETools-GUI/README.md

 Dumper-7 (SDK) based solution for rapid debugging of Unreal Engine powered titles.
 Designed for a minimal setup experience: you can have it running within 5 minutes from the initial download.

 > [!NOTE]
-> Title is considered supported only if Dumper-7 successfully generates a valid SDK.

-> [!NOTE]
 > Solution is targeting Unreal Engine 4.27.2 as the base.
 That allows it to be upgraded or downgraded with relative ease; however, certain code segments may require adjustment to accommodate engine-specific differences (e.g., deprecated or not-yet-implemented variables and functions).
+>
+> Title is considered supported only if Dumper-7 successfully generates a valid SDK.

 > [!TIP]
 > When targeting Unreal Engine 5 based titles, it's recommended to uncomment `#define UE5` in `definitions.h`.
 In many cases that action alone would be enough to adapt entirity of solution for newer engine.